Quickstart

 Prerequisites

 First, install NVIDIA CUDA/drivers and the NVIDIA Container toolkit.
+These are required for the cognitive engines to leverage the GPU.

 Then install Docker and Docker Compose: